DmitrySigaev/biesnecker.com/_posts/2014-10-06-swapping-variables-with-xor.md

 layout: post
 title: Swapping variables with XOR
 image: /public/images/xor.jpg
+summary: >
+    Most folks have seen the trick where you use three XORs to swap the contents of two variables, and then properly dismissed it as black magic.
+It's not really all that complex, though, once you dig into it, so I started digging.
 ---

 I remember a long, long time ago a funny bit of bitwise magic that swapped the values of two integers in place without creating a third (probably in C, or some other language that doesn't support multiple assignment).
 It looks a little like this: